Master of Arts in Interdisciplinary Studies

 The application materials should be filled out with great care and accuracy.
 Hastily done or carelessly prepared proposals are unlikely to convince the Curriculum Committee of the seriousness of the proposal.
 The signature of the Chair of the University Curriculum Committee on the application for the Master's Degree in Interdisciplinary Studies signals acceptance of an applicant to the program.
 Subsequent modification of an Approved Study Plan requires approval of the student's Interdisciplinary Studies Graduate Committee and the Dean of Graduate Studies on an official Change of Study form.

-No more than eight units of proposed course work can be completed prior to submission of the proposal to the University Curriculum Committee;
+No more than twelve units of proposed course work can be completed prior to submission of the proposal to the University Curriculum Committee;

 - The Dean of Graduate Studies will notify the student in writing of the decision of the University Curriculum Committee.
 This may be approval or request for resubmission;